Julian Marcel Baldemira

 - M.A., Latin American Cultural & Literary Studies The Ohio State University, 2020

-His current research centers on Monster Studies, Japanese descriptive prints and cartographies of the Americas, and Latin American Photography.
+His current research centers on Cuban Studies, Monster Studies, Indigenous & African Studies in the Americas, and Latin American Photography.